epage/epage.github.io/blog/blog/iterating-on-test.md

 laid out a plan for rust to still own the `#[test]` macro and test enumeration but be accessible from custom test harnesses.
-For the cases I've enumerated and my gut feeling when prototyping, my susicion is that I'll be wanting to allow custom `#[test]` macros so my test harness can control what code gets generated and can directly have other attributes (like `#[test(exclusive)]`) rather than repeating our existing pattern of separate macros (e.g. `#[ignore]`).
+For the cases I've enumerated and my gut feeling when prototyping, my suspicion is that I'll be wanting to allow custom `#[test]` macros so my test harness can control what code gets generated and can have nested attributes (like `#[test(exclusive)]`) rather than repeating our existing pattern of separate macros (e.g. `#[ignore]`).